-It would seem difficult to believe that a faulty medical device could become widely sold.
-Since the consequences of them can be so extreme, common sense would say these devices would be tested extensively before being allowed on the shelves.
-Ideally, this is what happens.
+It is hard to believe that a faulty medical device would become widely used.
+Since the consequences can be so extreme, common sense would dictate these devices are tested extensively before being allowed on the shelves.

-years of testing before being approved by the FDA.
-However, even in cases where proper regulations are in fact followed, these tests aren’t perfect.
+The FDA’s job is to protect the public from faulty and unproven medical equipment and medications.
+Products are supposed to undergo years of testing before being approved by the FDA.
+However, even in cases where proper regulations are followed, these tests aren’t perfect.
 Some medical devices may pass the test and still be defective.
-These are very unfortunate cases, because it usually takes a large number of consumers being injured before the product is recalled or the FDA launches an investigation.
+These are very unfortunate cases because it usually takes injury to a large number of consumers before the product is recalled or the FDA launches an investigation.

-If you or somebody in your family has been injured by a defective medical device, contact a personal injury attorney to discuss your options.
-The medical care resulting from the malfunction can sometimes be extremely costly, without even mentioning the emotional consequences.
+If you or someone you love has been injured by a defective medical device, contact a personal injury attorney to discuss your options.
+The medical care required following a faulty medical device can be extremely costly.
+The emotional impact may be even greater.
 You may be eligible for compensation for current and future medical bills, lost wages, and pain and suffering.